ChristopherTrimboli/ChristopherTrimboli/README.md

-👽 yo

-I am Founder / Lead Web3 Engineer @ Own Me Inc. Building the xxx-metaverse.
+Metaverse builder.
+Techno-homesteader.
+Building the xxx-metaverse @ Own Me Inc.

-My background is 6 years of coding experience in startups and open source metaverse projects + 3 years of formal university computer science.
+6 years of coding experience in startups and open source web2/3 projects + 3 years of university computer science.

-I would call myself a: "lead full-stack JavaScript engineer, leaning towards the front-end".

-Alberta, Canada.
-Pro free speech and expression.
-Ambitous and driven.

-If you wanna connect, hit me up!

-👋
+Here to code and make friends.